licht1stein/portugues-ai/README.md

 An AI-powered Portuguese verb conjugation practice app built with SolidJS.

+> 🤖 **Note**: This repository is an experiment in AI-assisted coding, built entirely through conversation with Claude.
+Despite its experimental nature, it's proven to be quite useful for learning Portuguese verb conjugations!

 ## Features

 - 📚 **300 Most Common Verbs** - Learn the verbs that matter most, ordered by frequency